masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 **Javascript is a single-threaded programming language because**,

-1) Javascript run the above code in these function sequences according their call
+1) Javascript run the above code in these function sequences according their call,

 **accounts()**,